How do I add, change, and remove relationships between objectives and key results (OKRs)?

 In the list view, right-click in the row for the objective you want as the parent objective and select Create child objective.

 Click the objective you want as the parent objective.
-Click the Child Objectives tab.
-Then click Connect new objective.
+Click the Parent/Child Objective tab.
+Then click Connect > New Child Objective.

 In the Create OKR pane that appears, in the Objective box, enter a short summary of the tasks, goals, or other details about what you want to achieve through this child objective.